hyperledger-solang/solang/docs/language.rst

   ``uint32`` types.

-  The Solidity language has its origins for the Ethereum Virtual Machine (EVM), which has support for 256 bit registers.
+  The Solidity language has its origins for the Ethereum Virtual Machine (EVM), which has support for 256 bit arithmetic.
 Most common CPUs like x86_64 do not implement arithmetic for such large types, and any EVM virtual machine implementation has to do bigint calculations, which are expensive.